 Convertible Note investment contracts include standard event of default provisions, including but not limited to insolvency/bankruptcy, material and unremedied breach of agreements, criminal offense or material breach of law, and failure to make any payment when due.
 Upon an event of default, all of the obligations of the corporation to noteholders under the Convertible Notes (principal and interest) are immediately due and payable before the equity holders receive any distribution of the corporation's residual assets.
 Basically, noteholders get their money back first.

 Note that Convertible Note Financings may not be the most appropriate investment instrument to raise capital from friends and family.
 Convertible Note Financings Financings are a sophisticated way to raise capital from investors who understand the startup financing framework and work best for companies with a clear and foreseeable path to a “conversion event”, like a VC financing round.
 For a simple investment structure more suitable for early-stage fundraising from friends, family and accredited investors, we offer a Common Equity Financing product.

 The lawyers in the Goodlawyer network adhere to the standards set out by National Angel Capital Organization (NACO) and Thomson Reuters Practical Law for Convertible Notes.
 Learn more in the FAQ.

 If you’ve negotiated a Convertible Note financing round that deviates materially from the terms of the NACO or Practical Law Convertible Note, your lawyer will create a custom service to best suit your unique fundraising needs and goals.

 Convertible Note Financing

-A Complex service or Custom quote may be required when your Convertible Note Financing deviates from the scope outlined above, such as if the fundraising round exceeds $500,000, has more than 5 Canadian Investors, has any Investors outside of Canada, includes any unique rights or terms, or requires additional lawyer support.
+A custom quote may be required when your Convertible Note Financing deviates from the scope outlined above, such as if the fundraising round exceeds $500,000, has more than 5 Canadian Investors, has any Investors outside of Canada, includes any unique rights or terms, or requires additional lawyer support.